What to Bring

 4. How long will I have to wait to get an appointment?

-We can usually offer you an appointment with our Pain Fellows, Dr Boris Molodov and Dr Vishal Bhasin; or Raelene Rees, our nurse practitioner within 2 weeks of receiving your paperwork.
-If you want to only see Dr. Taverner, it may take 10 or more weeks.
+We can usually offer an appointment with our associates: Dr WingSang (Vincent) Chan, Dr Amanpreet Kaur, Dr Bruce Shirazi and Dr Emily Rickman; or Monica Attard, our nurse practitioner within 2 weeks of receiving your paperwork.
+If you only want to see Dr Taverner, it may take 10 or more weeks.

 5. Why do I need a referral letter from a doctor to see a medical specialist?